About the Lodge

 - This is your home away from home so not much!
 Each room has a private bathroom, air conditioning, luxury bed linens, bath amenities, hair dryer, a large hanging closet and a safe that can accommodate a wallet, phone, a small laptop computer and other valuables.
 Voltage in the rooms is the same as the US and have the same US outlets.
 Adapters are not needed.

 Is there internet and TV available?

 - WiFi is available throughout the lodge, however at slower speed than you may be accustomed to.

 - There is a business center where you may use the computer and printer.

-- We do not have TV’s in the rooms, but our bar is equipped with 3 big screen TV’s with American channels.
+- To enhance your experience televisions are intentionally absent from your rooms, but our bar is equipped with 3 big screen TV’s with American channels.
 More than likely we will have your sports game on, just ask our staff to watch it.

 Do I need an electrical converter or adapter?

 - The voltage throughout Guatemala is 110 just like in the US; therefore, outlet adapters will not be necessary for your appliances in the hotel rooms.

 - A luxurious pool steps from your room